 SECTION 1.1.
-Liberty STEAM Charter School believes everyone should be able to enjoy a workplace and school free from harassment based on the individual's sex, sexual orientation, gender, gender identity, pregnancy including pregnancy related conditions including childbirth, race, color, religion, national origin, age, genetics, military or veteran status, or disability and all other legally protected classifications.
-In accordance with applicable law, Liberty STEAM Charter School prohibits, and it is a violation of School policy for any employee to harass another person based on the individual's sex, sexual orientation, gender, gender identity, pregnancy including pregnancy related conditions including childbirth, race, color, religion, national origin, age, genetics, military or veteran status, or disability or the disability of the individual's relatives, friends, or associates or any other legally protected classification.
+Liberty STEAM Charter School believes everyone should be able to enjoy a workplace and school free from harassment based on the individual's sex, gender, pregnancy including pregnancy related conditions including childbirth, race, color, religion, national origin, age, genetics, military or veteran status, or disability and all other legally protected classifications.
+In accordance with applicable law, Liberty STEAM Charter School prohibits, and it is a violation of School policy for any employee to harass another person based on the individual's sex, or any protected classes under federal & state law, gender, , pregnancy including pregnancy related conditions including childbirth, race, color, religion, national origin, age, genetics, military or veteran status, or disability or the disability of the individual's relatives, friends, or associates or any other legally protected classification.

 SECTION 1.2.
-Unlawful harassment because of sex, sexual orientation, gender, gender identity, pregnancy including pregnancy related conditions including childbirth, race, color, religion, national origin, age, genetics, military or veteran status, or disability and all other legally protected classifications includes, but is not limited to:
+Unlawful harassment because of sex, or any protected classes under federal & state law, gender, , pregnancy including pregnancy related conditions including childbirth, race, color, religion, national origin, age, genetics, military or veteran status, or disability and all other legally protected classifications includes, but is not limited to: